fnf-org/TicketBooth/README.md

 ### Write tests

 Automated tests are your friend.
 See the `spec` directory for examples.
-You can run the automated tests by running `rspec` in the repostory.
+You can run the automated tests by running `bundle exec rspec spec` (where `spec` is the directory of specs, or individual list of specs, that you want to run) in the repository.

 ## Deploying

 If your SSH public key has been added to the production server's list of authorized keys, you can deploy the latest version of the code to the production site using `cap deploy`.
-Before you do this, remember to push your local changes to the `origin` repository, as the deploy process can only deploy code from that canonical source.
+Before you do this, remember to push your local changes to the `origin` repository with `git push origin master`, as the deploy process can only deploy code from that canonical source.

 If you don't have permission to deploy, you can submit a pull request to the repository and someone will review your code and merge it if it's good